 And it also looks something like this ‘PLAY’ template:

-Attend ~ Being aware that God often speaks when I am resting (or frequently when using the bathroom) or otherwise disengaged mentally.
-Sometimes a few words rise to my consciousness, snatches of conversation, a snippet from a book or a film I’m watching.
+Attend ~ Being aware that God often speaks when I am resting.
+Or frequently when using the bathroom, or otherwise disengaged mentally.
+Sometimes a few words rise to my consciousness.
+They could be snatches of conversation, a snippet from a book or a film I’m watching.
 All provide a creative spark that may become a poem or blog post.
 So I always keep a notepad handy wherever I may be.
 It’s impossible to guess when inspiration will strike!

 Now I am delighted to pass the baton on to three dear writer friends who have not only been there for me emotionally and creatively but have also impacted and inspired my life and faith journey.
 I encourage you to check out their sites.

 Keren is a fellow M.E sufferer, contemplative Christian and deep thinker.
 I love her mystical side and openness to listen to the insightful words and images God shares with her.
 We support one another prayerfully and she has a generous heart to help others, especially those going through challenging circumstances.
 She describes herself thus: